wassup05/poppler-go/README.md

 # Contributing and bug reports.
 All contributions are very much welcome, For Bug Reports open an Issue with enough information so that they are debuggable.

-There are many functions which are quite easy to implement which I didn't do only out of sheer lack of time, documentation for which can be found [here](ihttps://poppler.freedesktop.org/api/glib/) please go through them and send the contributions via a pull request.
+There are many functions which are quite easy to implement, documentation for which can be found [here](ihttps://poppler.freedesktop.org/api/glib/) please go through them and send the contributions via a pull request.

-For functions which are very common while handling PDF's I have made a separate file [extra.go](./poppler/extras.go) which can contain functions that are not necessarily provided by poppler but a combination of many functions that will make our lives a lot easier.
+For functions which are very common while handling PDF's I have made a separate file [extras.go](./poppler/extras.go) which can contain functions that are not necessarily provided by poppler but a combination of many functions that will make our lives a lot easier.
 You can contribute to these as well.

 # License